rigdenlab/conkit/docs/examples/rst/script_plot_map.rst

 .. code-block:: bash

-   $> conkit-plot cmap --confidence -e toxd/toxd.psicov -ef psicov -p toxd/toxd.pdb toxd/toxd.fasta fasta toxd/toxd.mat ccmpred
+   $> conkit-plot cmap --confidence -e toxd/toxd.psicov -ef psicov -p toxd/toxd.pdb -pf pdb toxd/toxd.fasta fasta toxd/toxd.mat ccmpred

 The call above produces a contact map plot looking like this.
 All parameters and settings are identical to the previous map except the ``--confidence`` flag, which will show more confidently predicted contacts as larger markers.